 redash account for SSH access or direct login as per your preference.
 After this step, software download and dependency installation will be performed:

-# As the redash user cd ~/code git clone https://github.com/getredash/redash.git virtualenv venv/production ~/venv/production/bin/activate pip install -r ~/code/redash/requirements.txt pip install -r ~/code/redash/requirements_dev.txt pip install -r ~/code/redash/requirements_all_ds.txt
+# As the redash user cd ~/code git clone https://github.com/getredash/redash.git virtualenv --python python3 venv/production ~/venv/production/bin/activate pip install -r ~/code/redash/requirements.txt pip install -r ~/code/redash/requirements_dev.txt pip install -r ~/code/redash/requirements_all_ds.txt

 The installation will take a few minutes.
 In my case there were a few dependencies that were either unavailable or would not compile.
 Since my primary use case is concerned only with PostgreSQL, this is not a great concern to me.